Understanding Upper Airway Disorders

 Diagnosis and Confirmation

-Laryngoscopy by an ENT specialist is the gold standard for confirming ILO/PVFM/VCD, visualizing paradoxical vocal fold movement during provocation testing.
-Pulmonary function tests may show characteristic inspiratory flow limitation.
+Laryngoscopy by an ENT specialist is the gold standard for confirming ILO, PVFM, and VCD.
+The specialist visualises paradoxical vocal fold movement during provocation testing.
+You can actually see the vocal folds closing when they should be opening.
+Pulmonary function tests may also show characteristic inspiratory flow limitation.

-We work closely with specialists to interpret findings and develop coordinated treatment plans combining speech therapy (first-line treatment) with medical management when necessary.
+We coordinate with your specialists to interpret findings and build a treatment plan that combines speech therapy (the first-line treatment) with medical management where needed.

 We Collaborate With